nomad-coe/nomad/README.md

-This is a clone of NOMAD's [main working git repository hosted at MPCDF's gitlab](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-FAIR).
+This is a proxy for NOMAD's [main working git repository hosted at MPCDF's gitlab](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-FAIR).
 It's purpose is to allow a more open discussion about issues and features the MPCDF gitlab, were contributions are restricted to Max Planck accounts.
 In the future, this might allow to access NOMAD code and releases as well as contribute pull requests more directly.

 [![pipeline status](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-FAIR/badges/master/pipeline.svg)](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-FAIR/commits/master)
 [![coverage report](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-FAIR/badges/master/coverage.svg)](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-FAIR/commits/master)